MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Related Work

 \subsection{Network Quantization}

-Network quantization~\cite{whitepaper} has been a prominent research topic in the model compression community for a long time.
+Network quantization has been a prominent research topic in the model compression community for a long time.
 Most existing studies can be generally grouped into three parts: quantization-aware training (QAT), post-training quantization (PTQ), and zero-shot quantization (ZSQ).
 QAT methods aim to recover the performance of QNNs on the premise of accessing the complete training dataset.
-They usually focus on quantizer designing~\cite{lin2020rotated,rastegari2016xnor,qin2020forward,LSQ,APoT,jung2019learning,liu2022nonuniform,zhang2021differentiable}, training strategies~\cite{zhou2016incremental,zhuang2020training,lee2021network}, differentiable quantization~\cite{gong2019differentiable,kim2021distance}, regularization~\cite{lee2021cluster,han2021improving} or mix-precision quantization~\cite{dong2019hawq,yang2021fracbits,chen2021towards,wang2022rdo}, \emph{etc}.
+They usually focus on quantizer designing~\cite{LIN2023109556,LI2020107409,LSQ}, differentiable quantization~\cite{gong2019differentiable}, regularization~\cite{lee2021cluster,han2021improving} or mix-precision quantization~\cite{CHU2021107647}, \emph{etc}.
 PTQ methods, on the other hand, are restricted to a small amount of the training set.
-Most existing methods attempt to alleviate the accuracy deterioration by designing sophisticated quantizers~\cite{MPwMP,BitSplitStitching,fang2020post,kryzhanovskiy2021qpp} or updating network parameters~\cite{Upordown,li2021brecq,wangleveraging,weiqdrop,zhong2022fine}.
-ZSQ methods instead accomplish network quantization without accessing any real data.
-Thus, ZSQ methods either calibrate quantization parameters by utilizing the batch normalization statistics~\cite{DFQ} or synthesize fake images to update quantized network~\cite{GDFQ,DQAKD,ZAQ,DSG,choi2021qimera,zhong2022intraq}.
+Most existing methods attempt to alleviate the accuracy deterioration by designing sophisticated quantizers~\cite{fang2020post} or updating network parameters~\cite{weiqdrop,kim2021distance}.
+ZSQ methods instead accomplish network quantization without accessing any real data, which generally synthesize fake images to update quantized network~\cite{choi2021qimera,LI2024110444,zhong2022intraq,CHEN2023109780}.
 However, these methods are dedicated to QNNs under the constraint of a specific bit-width and require to re-train QNNs once the constraint changes.